eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 In order to configure the |ddsrouter| to connect under a NAT, two ports must be taken into account.
 The internal port (a.k.a. ``port``) is the one that the host of the |ddsrouter| will use to open a socket and to receive information.
-The external port references the public port meant for other entities to be able to locate this |ddsrouter|.
+The external port (:code:`external-port`) references the public port meant for other entities to be able to locate this |ddsrouter|.
 Setting the external port is useful so the network router port forwarding could redirect from a public port to a different value of internal host port.